-

 - Commercial Permit application (see supporting documents below)

-- 2 sets of plans; (plan examples shown in brochure below)
+- 2 sets of plans; (plan examples below)

-- Plans will generally include a site plan, a plan of each floor with doors & windows, a cross section, often stair details railing and accessibility routes including counter heights.
+- Plans will generally include a site plan, a plan of each floor with doors & windows, a cross section, stair details with railing and accessibility routes including counter heights.

 - Plans should show how the proposed use and layout of each room meet current code requirements.